Hudson River light, steep Highlands trails, antique storefronts, and a train platform at the village edge

 Cold SpringNew York

-Cold Spring is a compact Hudson Valley escape where the river sits at the end of Main Street, Breakneck Ridge rises just beyond town, and the best weekend moves between stone steps, shop windows, train whistles, and a slow dinner after the climb.
+Cold Spring is a compact Hudson Valley escape where the river sits at the end of Main Street, foundry paths begin beside the station, and a weekend can move between old brick, Hudson views, shop windows, train whistles, and dinner without a car.

 First choices

 Cold Spring is not a big place.
-Its strength is how tightly the good parts sit together: the Hudson Line at the water, Main Street rising from the tracks, Breakneck Ridge just beyond town, and enough food, ruins, and river air to turn a hike into a weekend.
+Its strength is how tightly the good parts sit together: the Hudson Line at the water, Main Street rising from the tracks, Foundry Brook just south of the platform, and enough food, ruins, and river air to fill a weekend.
+Breakneck Ridge’s trailheads and train station are currently closed.

 Cold Spring changes after the day-trippers leave.
 Dinner feels calmer, the river darkens behind the tracks, and an overnight starts to make sense.